 Elements of analysis Interpretation of award criteria for school education The proposal includes a clear method and regular and concrete activities to monitor progress and address any problems encountered.
 The consistency between project objectives and proposed activities The proposed activities are appropriate for achieving the objectives of the project.
 The type, number and duration of mobility activities are appropriate, realistic and match the capacity of the participating organisations.
 The project provides good value for money.
 The quality of the European Development Plan of the applicant organisation The European Development Plan provides information on: the needs of the school in terms of quality development and internationalisation (e.g. as regards management competences, staff competences, new teaching methods or tools, European dimension, language competences, curriculum, organisation of teaching and learning, reinforcing links with partner institutions) and how the planned activities will contribute to meeting these needs; the impact expected on the pupils, teachers and other staff, and on the school overall; how the school will integrate the competences and experiences the staff will acquire through their mobilities into the curriculum and/or the school's development plan, if and how the school intends to use eTwinning and/or School Education Gateway in connection with the planned mobility activities.
 The appropriateness of measures for selecting and/or involving participants in the mobility activities The proposal clearly shows that the school intends to organise an open, just and transparent process for selection of staff to participate in mobility activities.
 The criteria for selection are clearly defined, and ensure that the selected staff have the relevant profile.
 The quality of the practical arrangements, management and support modalities The roles of all actors (sending and - if identified in the application - receiving organisation as well as the participants) are clearly defined.
 The proposal includes a well-developed approach for how to deal with practical arrangements (venue, transfers, accommodation, etc.).
 The proposal explains how the sending school intends to support the participants before, during and after the mobility.
+In case of national mobility consortia: appropriateness of the consortium composition, potential for synergies within the The proposal clearly explains the reasons and added value of the joint consortium application (for example: involving schools that otherwise could not participate in the Programme, enhancing the dissemination and impact of project results, better aligning the project activities with school policy, etc.) consortium, and the capacity of the coordinator to lead the project The proposal explains the capacities, competences and experience of the coordinator relevant for taking the lead role in the consortium.
 The quality of the preparation provided to participants The proposal shows that participants will receive good quality preparation before their mobility activity, including linguistic, cultural and/or pedagogical preparation as necessary.
-The quality of arrangements for the recognition and validation of participants' learning outcomes, as well as the consistent use of European transparency and recognition tools The proposal describes concrete and appropriate ways in which the sending school intends to recognise and validate the competences gained during the mobility.
-Where possible, European recognition tools are used.
-Recommended EU recognition tool for school education staff: Europass.
-The quality of measures for The proposal includes adequate activities to evaluate the outcomes of the individual mobilities and of the
+The quality of arrangements for the recognition and validation of The proposal describes concrete and appropriate ways in which the sending school intends to recognise and validate the competences gained during the mobility.